-- A domestic partnership automatically terminates when any one of the following occurs: - > One partner gives or sends the other partner a written notice by certified mail that he/she is terminating the partnership - One domestic partner dies - One domestic partner marries - Upon termination of the domestic partnership, one of the domestic partners must file a Notice of Termination of Domestic Partnership with LAFPP. - To request a Notice of Termination of Domestic Partnership form, please call the Active Member Services Section at (213) 279-3140 or you may print one from www.lafpp.com.
+A domestic partnership automatically terminates when any one of the following occurs:

+- One partner gives or sends to the other partner a written notice by certified mail that he/she is terminating the partnership

+- One of the domestic partners dies

+- > One of the domestic partners marries

+Upon termination of the domestic partnership, one of the domestic partners must file a Notice of Termination of Domestic Partnership with LAFPP.

+To request a Notice of Termination of Domestic Partnership form, please call the Active Member Services Section at (213) 279-3140 or you may print one from our website at www.lafpp.com.

-Filing a New Domestic Partnership After Terminating a Previous One (with LAFPP)
+Filing a New Domestic Partnership after Terminating a Previous One (with LAFPP)